-Since the emperor was unable to repay the enormous sum, Forchtenstein became Esterházy's inheritance in 1626 and Eisenstadt in 1647.
-The composer Joseph Haydn (1732-1809) entered the service of Prince Nicholas II Esterházy de Galantha (1765-1833) in 1761 and later became court conductor at his court.
-His most beautiful works were created here, and some of the wine from the princely cellars was contractually agreed as wages.
-At that time Esterházy wine was exported to Bohemia, Moravia, Silesia and Poland.
-The ruler too Maria Theresa (1717-1780) stayed here in 1773 and enjoyed the wine from the castle cellar.
-And Johann Wolfgang von Goethe (1749-1832) during a visit in view of the impressive treasures from the "Esterházy treasury "To the winged word "Esterházy fairy realm ".
+Since the emperor was unable to redeem the respective pledge, Forchtenstein became Esterházy's estate after further payments in 1626 and Eisenstadt in 1647.
+The composer Joseph Haydn (1732-1809) entered the service of Prince Paul II Anton Esterházy de Galantha (1711-1762) in 1761 and later became Court Kapellmeister at his court.
+His most beautiful works were created here, and as a reward, some of them also included wine from the princely cellars.
+At this time Esterházy wine was exported as far as Bohemia, Moravia, Silesia and Poland [KM1].
+In 1773 the sovereign Maria Theresa (1717-1780) also stayed in one of the Esterházy castles, Eszterháza (today Fertőd in Hungary), where she probably also enjoyed the wine from the castle cellars.
+And Johann Wolfgang von Goethe (1749-1832), on the occasion of the splendid, extravagant appearance of Prince Nicholas I Esterházy (1714-1790) at the coronation celebrations of Joseph II as Roman-German King in Frankfurt am Main in 1764, let himself be carried away by the now winged word "Esterházy's fairy kingdom".